 I reached my hand across the table and placed it on his forearm.

 “That’s not such a good idea,” I said.
 “I’m stuffed.”
 And if let this guy eat anything more than a carrot stick he might burst right in front me.
-Why is it that nerds know nothing about healthy weight loss diets?
+Why is it that nerds know nothing about this tasty calorie-burning meal plan?
 “Plus I’d really like to get back to yours and see your World of Warcraft updates.”

 He lowered his arm, turned towards me and gave me a blank look that made me think I’d taken it too far.
 A woman interested in World of Warcraft?
 Surely he’d see right through me.